Superboy (comic book): The New Adventures of Superboy (1980–1984)

 The second series was actually titled The New Adventures of Superboy.
 It was launched to provide readers with monthly Smallville-based Superboy tales, which had largely disappeared after the Legion became co-stars of the original Superboy title, before re-emerging for brief stints in Adventure Comics and The Superman Family between 1977–1979.
 The series continued monthly publication for a total of 54 issues, with virtually all issues being pencilled by longtime Lois Lane artist Kurt Schaffenberger.
 Issue #50 (Feb.
 1984) featured a Legion of Super-Heroes guest appearance with Keith Giffen splitting the story's art duties with Schaffenberger.

 Superboy Spectacular #1 (March 1980) was DC's first direct sales-only title.

-Briefly, the series also included a "Dial H for Hero" back-up feature which told the story of Christopher King and Victoria Grant, two teenagers who could change into a variety of superheroes based on reader submissions.
+Briefly, the series also included a "Dial H for Hero" back-up feature which told the story of Chris King and Vicki Grant, two teenagers who could change into a variety of superheroes based on reader submissions.
 The feature was originally presented in Adventure Comics, but moved to Superboy shortly after Adventure Comics ended its run as a monthly comic.